 - A. General.
-The General Provisions of the TRPA Code of Ordinances apply within this Area Plan, including Chapter 1, Introduction; Chapter 2, Applicability of the Code of Ordinances; Chapter 3, Environmental Documentation; Chapter 4, Required Findings; Chapter 5, Compliance; Chapter 6, Tracking, Accounting, and Banking; and Chapter 13.
-Area Plans. - B. Area Plan Memorandum of Understanding.
+The General Provisions of the TRPA Code of Ordinances apply within this Area Plan, including Chapter 1, Introduction; Chapter 2, Applicability of the Code of Ordinances; Chapter 3, Environmental Documentation; Chapter 4, Required Findings; Chapter 5, Compliance; Chapter 6, Tracking, Accounting, and Banking; and Chapter 13, Area Plans. - B. Area Plan Memorandum of Understanding.
 After TRPA finds that the Placer County Tahoe Basin Area Plan is in conformance with the Regional Plan, TRPA and Placer County shall enter into a Memorandum of Understanding (MOU) that clearly specifies the extent to which the activities within the Area Plan are delegated or exempt from TRPA review and approval, and describes all procedures and responsibilities to ensure effective implementation of the Area Plan.
 The MOU shall be developed pursuant to Section 13.7, Procedures for Adoption of Memorandum of Understanding, of the TRPA Code of Ordinances. - C. Project Review Procedures.
 For TRPA project review responsibilities that are delegated to the County through an MOU, the County shall follow all procedures and timelines established in the TRPA Code of Ordinances, the Placer County Zoning Ordinance, and the Area Plan MOU.
 For project review responsibilities not delegated to the County through an MOU, TRPA and Placer County shall follow their separate review procedures and timelines. - D. Monitoring, Certification, and Enforcement of the Area Plan.
-The Area Plan MOU shall specify monitoring, certification, and enforcement provisions for the Placer County Tahoe Basin Area Plan pursuant to Section 13.8, Monitoring, Certification, and Enforcement of Area Plan. of the TRPA Code of Ordinances. - E. Design Review Required for Commercial and Multi-Family Residential Development, and All Development in Designated Scenic Areas.
-No sign installation or construction, renovation, remodeling, reconstruction, demolition, or other alteration of a building, structure, or site shall occur before obtaining design review approval as set forth in Placer County Code Section 17.52.070(D), Procedure for Design Review Approval, of the Placer County Zoning Ordinance.
+The Area Plan MOU shall specify monitoring, certification, and enforcement provisions for the Placer County Tahoe Basin Area Plan pursuant to Section 13.8, Monitoring, Certification, and Enforcement of Area Plan, of the TRPA Code of Ordinances. - E. Design Review Required for Commercial, Tourist Accommodation, and Multi-Family Dwelling Residential Development, and All Development in Designated Scenic Areas.
+No sign installation or construction, renovation, remodeling, reconstruction, demolition, or other alteration of a building, structure, or site shall occur before obtaining design review approval as set forth in Placer County Code Section 17.52.070(D), Procedure for Design Review Approval, of the Placer County Zoning Ordinance_s unless otherwise exempt from TRPA Code of Ordinance Section 2.3 Exempt Activities.
+Multi-Family Residential Development with 15 units or fewer, not in a designated scenic area, shall otherwise be exempt from Design Review requirements.